toaco/carry/README.md

 ## Contribute

-This project only be tested in one situation: migration from SQL Server 2000 to MySQL 5.6.
+This project was only tested in one situation: migration from SQL Server 2000 to MySQL 5.6.
 Migration of other situations are under developing.

 The library is very simple, only 100 lines of code.
 If you want to contribute, you can: